Frequently Asked Questions

 Do you have lockers/storage?

 There is limited storage aboard to keep personal things dry.
 We recommend to bring just the necessary and not to carry big bags.
-Please note that the Tripadvisor page for Fishing with Ivan mentions the availability of 'lockers/storage', but this information is not correct.
-We have contacted Tripadvisor regarding this issue, but they are not able to update the description.
+We recommend to keep wallets, cell phones and cameras in sealed plastic bags.

 Do you have special recommendations for the snorkeling?